-If it’s hard to find dashi ingredients in your country, you’ll be pleased to know that it’s possible to reuse them to make a second batch of dashi!
+If it’s hard or expensive to find dashi ingredients in your country, you’ll be pleased to know that it’s possible to reuse them to make a second batch!
 Simply follow these steps:

 - Take your used dashi ingredients and place them in a pot.

-- Add 1 litre of water and 7g of unused katsuobushi.
+- Add 1 liter of water and an additional 7g of unused katsuobushi.

 - Turn the heat on medium-high and bring to a boil.

-- Once it's boiling, turn the heat down to medium and cook until the liquid is reduced by 20%.
+- Once boiling, turn the heat on medium and cook until the liquid is reduced by 20%.

 - Remove from the heat and strain the dashi with a sieve and kitchen paper like before.

-- Allow to cool until cool to the touch, then pick up the kitchen paper and squeeze the ingredients to release any excess dashi.
+- Rest until it’s cool to the touch, then pick up the kitchen paper and squeeze to release any excess dashi.

-- Use straight away or store in the refrigerator and use within 3-4 days.
-(Be aware that the flavour deteriorates every day that you keep it so try to use it sooner rather than later!)
+- Use immediately or store in the refrigerator and use within 1 week.
+(Be aware that the flavor deteriorates every day that you keep it, so try to use it sooner rather than later!)